Rent Collection: Everything You Need to Know

 Disadvantages of Online Payments

 Many of the perceived disadvantages of online payments turn out to be myths.
 Worries about cost, security, technology, being able to accept offline payments, and more are all misplaced.
-To learn more about myths of collecting rent online, check out our related article about collecting rent online.
+To learn more about myths of collecting rent online, check out our related article about online payment myths.
 Let’s take a look at a couple possible considerations.

 Online Payment Fraud

-Fraud with online rent payments is rare, but it can happen.
-Online payment fraud looks different depending on the payment method.
+While online payment fraud is rare, but it can happen.
+It looks different depending on the payment method.
 Fraud with ACH payments can come in the form of hackers, deposit schemes, and chargebacks.
 To protect yourself against ACH fraud, it is important to be aware of ACH return codes and what they mean.

 The main way that fraud is seen with credit cards is through chargebacks, but we’ll discuss that in our next point.
 For P2P platforms like PayPal and Venmo, fraud and other legal issues are more commonly seen due to the setup of the payment apps.
 For this reason, landlords are usually advised against using P2P platforms for online rent collection.